sotvoldievv/sotvoldievv/README.md

 - 👋 Hi, I’m Bekzod
-- 👀 I’m interested in doing new things
+- 👀 I’m interested in making new things
 - 🌱 I’m currently learning English and Android devolopment
 - 📫 How to reach me / twitter or telegram @bekzodxs